bitsofinfo/kubernetes-helm-healthcheck-hook/README.md

 4. Remember since your Hook is a Kubernetes Job it solely reacts to exit codes of zero (0) or one (1) to determine success or failure.
 You also have full access to all k8s Job configuration options to tailor your retry behavior if desired (on top of the retry behavior you can configure in `checker.py`)

+5. Want to check more than just ONE `--target-root-url`?
+Then just generate multiple k8s Jobs.

 Example: your chart could now generate something like the below that interrogates anything you wish that points to the app your chart just deployed (i.e. you might check an `Ingress` pointing